How Can You Reduce Construction Delays?

 That means there is plenty of room for improvement in how the industry designs, communicates, and builds.

-And, the International Journal of Project Management has reported that there are 28 different causes for a construction delay.
+And the International Journal of Project Management has reported that there are 28 different causes of construction delays.

 So countless parameters need to be considered when you begin to develop your construction project.

-To make matters worse, every delay will come with several severe ramifications to the project's progress.
+To make matters worse, every delay will come with several severe ramifications for the project's progress.